jballas/web-dev-hw/assignment-03/README.md

 1. Very briefly detail how browsers function.
 List any browsers you currently use to surf - or even develop for - the web.

 A web browser contains a user interface, which gives you access to different webpages through an address bar.
-When a request is made to go to a certain web page, the browser sends a request through the internet to a server for that webpage documents.
+When a request is made to go to a certain web page, the browser connetcs through the internet to a server that contains the webpage's documents.
 Then the browser's rendering engine interprets the HTML and CSS documents so it can display the site.
 I currently use Google's Chrome, because it loads pages faster.

 2. What is a markup language?
 Describe one commonly used in development.